justiniansmithe/Work-Life-Balance/README.md

 # smartwork
-Basic website that posts data from forms and creates a sqlite database.
+website that posts data from forms and creates a sqlite database.

 ![alt tag](screenshots/smartwork-site.png "Front End")